Coach Holidays UK from £65*

 Drug offences will carry penalties in the UK, so avoid getting involved with anything whilst holidaying here.
-Please note the narcotic plant Khat/Qat is legal in the UK, but is not in a majority of other countries so never try to export this when leaving the UK.

 If you are visiting from outside of the United Kingdom, it is wise to check customs requirements before you travel.
 If you are planning to bring alcohol, tobacco or souvenirs into the country, you need to be familiar with the UK's custom laws.
 For those people coming to the UK from the EU, you are allowed to bring an unlimited amount of most goods for your own use without paying tax or duty.

 In most cases, when travelling between the UK, Northern Ireland, the Channel Islands or the Isle of Man, an official form of identification such as a Driver's License will be ok.
 However, some airlines will insist you show a passport so do check before you travel.

 If you are travelling to England from Australia, Canada or the USA, you must have a valid passport for at least three months beyond the length of your stay.
 EU nationals need to have either a valid passport or identity card.